forwardloop/mapreduce/README.md

 Verstrappen",4.11,12313123232132
 ```

-Write a programme that computes an average value of the parameter for every driver and print 3 top positions.
+Write a programme that computes an average value of the parameter for every driver and prints 3 top positions.
 Consider efficient use of computer memory.
 Use Java, Scala, C# or F#.